Our research is editorially independent but we may earn a commission for purchases made through our links.

-One of the most incredibly scenic national parks, Yosemite is renowned for its soaring mountains with steep granite cliffs that draw rock climbers and hikers from around the world, as well as numerous waterfalls and all sorts of opportunities for other adventures.
+One of the most incredibly scenic national parks in the U.S., Yosemite is renowned for its soaring mountains with steep granite cliffs that draw rock climbers and hikers from around the world, as well as numerous waterfalls and all sorts of opportunities for other adventures.
 If you’d like to experience this glorious park at its best, consider taking part in some of these especially unforgettable things to do.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.